Chronic Disease Management/Diabetes Management

 Dr Lorenzo Ponte is qualified to administer the Q Fever vaccine.
 Please make it known to reception you are requiring the Q Fever vaccine at time of booking so the appropriate booking can be made.

 Childhood immunisations are booked with the Practice Nurse and the doctor.
-Our practice nurse is wonderful with children and very experienced at immunising children, to hopefully make the experience as stress-free as possible for both the parent and child.
+Our practice nurse is wonderful with immunising children, and will make the experience as stress-free as possible for both the parent and child.

 - 6 weeks